ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/NetworkConnectLog_readme.txt

 Versions History
 ================

+* Version 1.17:
+  o Added 'Save All Items' option (Shift+Ctrl+S). o Updated the internal MAC addresses database. o Added 'Black Background' option (Under the View menu).
+When it's
+    turned on, the main table is displayed in black background and white text, instead of default system colors.

 * Version 1.16:
   o Fixed to display a check mark when the 'Put Icon On Tray' option